microsoft/mu_feature_config/SetupDataPkg/Docs/Overview/Overview.md

 Project Mu's configuration model provides a flexible way for a platform to define and modify configuration knobs.
-These knobs are kept in memory in Policy Service, so the option is available to the OEM/platform to have statically defined, unchangeable configuration knobs (by not consulting variable storage when contructing the config/silicon policies).
+These knobs are kept in memory in Policy Service, so the option is available to the OEM/platform to have statically defined, unchangeable configuration knobs (by not consulting variable storage when constructing the config/silicon policies).
 There exits support for multiple configuration profiles that may be chosen at run time.

 It is expected that multiple silicon components run in early PEI to publish default silicon policies for a given